pathwaycom/llm-app/README.md

 # LLM App

 Pathway's **LLM App** is a chatbot application which provides real-time responses to user queries, based on the freshest knowledge available in a document store.
 It does not require a separate vector database, and helps to avoid fragmented LLM stacks (such as ~Pinecone/Weaviate + Langchain + Redis + FastAPI +...~).
-Document data lives in the place where it was stored already, and LLM App provides on top of this a light but integrated data processing layer, which is highly performant and can be easily customized and extended.
+Document data lives in the place where it was stored already.
+On top of this, LLM App provides a light but integrated data processing layer, which is highly performant and can be easily customized and extended.
 It is particulary recommended for privacy-preserving LLM applications.

 ## Project Overview